2023 Healthy Communities Scholarship

 Patrick Woolley is passionate about the development of healthy communities.
-Through the use of sustainable resources and food-access programs, cities, and counties across the country are able to provide nutrition and activities to foster vibrant and growing communities.
-Uniquely motivated people are key to important local health initiatives like access to clean water or opportunities in community-level sports and outdoor events.
+By using sustainable resources and food-access programs, cities and counties across the country can provide nutrition and activities to foster vibrant and growing communities.
+Uniquely motivated people are critical to local health initiatives like access to clean water or opportunities in community-level sports and outdoor events.

-As a former collegiate baseball player who maintains an active passion for the game, he has personally devoted ample time and energy to these issues and constantly strives to create pathways for others to do the same.
+As a former collegiate baseball player who maintains an active passion for the game, he has personally devoted ample time and energy to these issues.
+He constantly strives to create pathways for others to do the same.
 That is why Attorney Woolley has created the Healthy Communities Scholarship.
-Through this scholarship, he hopes to help students pursue their educational goals and lighten their financial burden.
+He hopes to help students pursue their educational goals and lighten their financial burden through this scholarship.

-This $1,000 scholarship will be awarded to a student who encourages sustainable and local health-initiatives in their own community.
-We are looking for students to write a 500 word statement on the ways they are working to better their home.
+This $1,000 scholarship will be awarded to a student who encourages sustainable and local health initiatives in their community.
+We are looking for students to write a 500-word statement on how they are working to better their homes.
 One student will be selected for this award.
-The deadline to apply is May 31, 2021.
+The deadline to apply is May 31, 2023.

 - Candidates must be in good academic standing and have a minimum cumulative GPA of 3.0 or above.

-- Eligible candidates must also be able to demonstrate their strong commitment to helping others and be able to describe personal examples of a time they have encouraged sustainable and local health-initiatives in their own community.
+- Eligible candidates must also demonstrate their strong commitment to helping others and describe personal examples of a time they have encouraged sustainable and local health initiatives in their community.

 To apply for this scholarship, interested candidates should provide the following: